tnahs/easel/docs/getting-started/creating-your-site.md

     accent-light:
 ```

 Note that under `menu` we have a single item with the attribute `links-to` set to `my-page`.
-This is a path relative to the `pages` directory referring to the `my-page` directory.
-Note that `links-to` always requires a path relative to the `pages` directory.
+This is a path relative to the `pages` directory referring to the `my-page` directory we just created.

+!!! note

+    A menu items `links-to` attribute always requires a path relative to the `pages` directory.

 ## Configuring the `page.yaml`